novom/large-sort/README.md

 This repo is a fork of [large-sort](https://github.com/nelson-perez/large-sort) and is not actively maintained.
 The purpose if this repo is to have a usable large-sort without the `uv_signal_start EINVAL` error.

-See this [PR](https://github.com/nelson-perez/large-sort/pull/3) for more context.
+See this [pull request](https://github.com/nelson-perez/large-sort/pull/3) for more context.

 # Overview